Patrons, Ambassadors, Trustees

 Meet The Board

-Wayne Bulpitt founded the Active Group Limited in 2002 and has over 25 years of experience of creating, managing and developing offshore investment products and services from a commercial perspective.
+Wayne Bulpitt founded the Active Group Limited in 2002 and has over 35 years’ experience in creating, managing and developing investment products and regulatory services from a commercial perspective.

 After working in the US for over 4 years Peter returned to the UK and was appointed Restaurant Manager for the Babylon Restaurant at The Roof Gardens in London, part of Virgin’s Limited Edition portfolio of stunning properties.
 In 2009 he won the “Restaurant Manager of the Year Award”.